HKUST-KnowComp/SocializedWordEmbeddings/README.md

 ## User Vector for Attention

 We thank Tao Lei as our code is developed based on [his code](https://github.com/taolei87/rcnn/tree/master/code).
-You can simply re-implement our results of different settings (Table 5 in the paper) by modifying the `run.sh`:
+You can simply re-implement our results of different settings (Table 5 in the paper) by modifying the `SocializedWordEmbeddings/run.sh`:

 [1] add user and word embeddings by specifying `--user_embs` and `--embedding`.